maximesunnen/CS50P/README.md

 );
 ```

+>[!NOTE]
-**Note:** before initialization, you will be asked at the prompt to confirm your choice:
+>Before initialization, you will have to confirm your choice:
+>

-`Are you sure you want to initialize the database? (y/n)`
+>`Are you sure you want to initialize the database? (y/n)`

 ### `python3 project.py -a`
 Adds item to the database.

-First, you have to enter the item to insert into the database:
+1. Enter the item to insert into the database:

 ```
 > python3 project.py -a
   Item to add: coffee 150g
 ```

-Second, you have to enter the quantity to insert into the database:
+2. Enter the quantity to insert into the database:
 ```
 > python3 project.py -a
   Item to add: coffee 150g